FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_amazon_rds/_index.md

 DB parameter groups act as a *container* for engine configuration values that are applied to one or more DB instances.

 You cannot modify the parameter settings of a default DB parameter group: you must create your own DB parameter group to change parameter settings from their default value.
-For more information on the respective database, see <a href="https://docs.axway.com/bundle/SecureTransport_55_InstallationGuide_allOS_en_HTML5/page/Content/InstallationGuide/prereqs/Requirements_for_Oracle_databases.htm" class="MCXref xref">Requirements for Oracle Databases</a> or <a href="https://docs.axway.com/bundle/SecureTransport_55_InstallationGuide_allOS_en_HTML5/page/Content/InstallationGuide/prereqs/Requirements_for_PostgreSQL_databases.htm" class="MCXref xref">Requirements for PostgreSQL</a> databases in the *<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Component_Version variable">5.5</span> Installation Guide*.
+For more information on the respective database, see <a href="https://docs.axway.com/bundle/SecureTransport_55_InstallationGuide_allOS_en_HTML5/page/Content/InstallationGuide/prereqs/Requirements_for_Oracle_databases.htm" class="MCXref xref">Requirements for Oracle Databases</a> or <a href="https://docs.axway.com/bundle/SecureTransport_55_InstallationGuide_allOS_en_HTML5/page/Content/InstallationGuide/prereqs/Requirements_for_PostgreSQL_databases.htm" class="MCXref xref">Requirements for PostgreSQL</a> databases in the *{{< SecureTransport/componentshortname  >}} {{< SecureTransport/componentversion  >}} Installation Guide*.

 ### Create a parameter group